 Much like any other surgery, you should take it easy and avoid strenuous activities post-op.
 Even lifting your arms above your head at this time may cause increased soreness or discomfort.
 It’s during this period that your implants start to settle in place.

 Your clinic may even advise you to massage your breasts several days after the surgery.
 This helps relax the muscles around your breasts, reduce swelling, and decrease the risk of developing scar tissue around the implant.
 As you start to ease back into your everyday life, you must keep up with the post-op instructions from your surgical team.

 While you may continue to feel mild pain after the first week, the intensity of the pain should have decreased.
 At this point, you could start to return to normal activities, at least ones that don’t require you to exert too much physical effort.
 However, if you notice anything unusual such as redness, warmth, and increased pain or swelling of your breasts, you may need to call your clinic.

 You can consult with a plastic surgery nurse who may recommend over-the-counter pain medication to help ease discomfort.
 They’re adept at handling non-emergency cases.
 Plastic surgery nursing has become one of the top specialist nursing careers today, as they are able to both diagnose and treat specific body-related conditions.
 These clinical specialists are equipped to assist during procedures and help you gain any information you need.
 They’re more than ready to answer any questions you may have during your recovery so you can understand the healing process even better.
 If you experience drainage or oozing from the incision, your nurse may escalate the issue to your surgeon and have you come into the clinic for a check-up.

-A month and beyond
+A month and beyond your breast augmentation surgery